Tushar626-byte/Weather-app/README.md

 For any inquiries or feedback, please contact t.k.d.dey2033929837@gmail.com.

 Thank you for using the Weather App!
 We hope you find it useful and informative.

+---

+Let me know if you need further changes!